How to build credit in the U.S. as a new immigrant

 Check for pre-approval offers with no risk to your credit score.

-Building your credit can help you build a better future.
+Building credit can help you build a better future.
 But it takes time, effort and responsible use.
-Here are five steps that might help you establish credit as a U.S. immigrant.
+Here are four steps that might help you establish credit as a U.S. immigrant.

 1. Apply for a Social Security number, if possible

-If you’re unable to get an SSN, an alternative is an ITIN issued by the Internal Revenue Service (IRS).
+An alternative is an Individual Taxpayer Identification Number (ITIN) issued by the Internal Revenue Service (IRS).
 An ITIN is available to certain nonresident and resident aliens, their spouses and their dependents if they don’t qualify for an SSN.

 2. Apply for a credit card

 A credit card can be a good tool for building credit if it’s used responsibly.
-It might be tough to qualify for an unsecured credit card without a credit history.
-But a secured credit card could be an option.
+A new immigrant without a credit history might find it tough to qualify for some credit cards.
+But there are options for people at the beginning of their credit journey.

-With a secured card, you deposit a certain amount of money to set up the account.
-The card issuer holds the deposit as long as the account is active.
+With a secured credit card like Capital One Platinum Secured or Quicksilver Secured, you deposit a certain amount of money to establish a credit limit.
+The card issuer holds the deposit, which is typically refundable.
 Sometimes secured card credit limits are the same amount as the security deposit.
 So a $200 deposit might translate into a $200 credit limit.
-But at Capital One, cardholders can raise their credit line by depositing more than the minimum.
+But some cards might provide a credit limit that’s higher than the amount of the security deposit.
+With the Platinum Secured card, an initial security deposit of $49, $99 or $200 can open an account with a credit line of $200.
+Platinum Secured also lets cardholders raise their credit limit by depositing more than the minimum.

-As you make on-time payments on a secured credit card, you build a positive credit history.
-You might even eventually switch to an unsecured credit card, which doesn’t require a deposit.
+As you make on-time payments on a secured credit card, you can build a positive credit history.
+This can lead to you getting your deposit back and switching to an unsecured credit card, which doesn’t require a deposit.

 Read more about applying for a credit card as an immigrant.